 After the 1964 coup, President Artur da Costa e Silva temporarily transferred the seat of executive power to the Iguaçu Palace, making Curitiba the symbolic capital of Brazil between March 24 and 27, 1969.

-See more about the history of Curitiba
+See more about how to get to Curitiba

 See also information on São Paulo.